larsks-packages/librem/README.md

-This package contains the libraries and header files necessary to compile code that uses re. rem-debuginfo
+This package contains the libraries and header files necessary to compile code that uses re.

+librem-debuginfo
 -------------------------------------

-This package provides debug information for package rem.
+This package provides debug information for package librem.
 Debug information is useful when developing applications that use this package or when debugging this package.

 Sources used by this spec file
 ==============================